 - Bring to a boil, simmer and cook for 1 and a half to 2 hours, until they are tender.

 - Remove the teabag and set the chickpeas aside.

 - Blend the ginger, chillies and tomatoes to a fine puree and set aside.

 - In a heavy bottom saucepan, heat the oil.
-Add the cumin seeds and let them sizzle, before adding the sliced onions.
+Add the cumin seeds and let them sizzle for 20 seconds, before adding the sliced onions.
 Cook on a medium heat for 10 minutes.
-Once caramelised, add the tomato puree, and cook for a further 10 minutes.
+Once caramelised, add the tomato puree, and cook gently for a further 10 minutes.
 Next, add all the ground spices and salt, if using.

 - Drain the chickpeas and keep a cup of the liquid.
 Add the chickpeas to the pan together with the reserved liquid, and simmer for 30 minutes on a medium heat.